lzzzzzm/lzzzzzm.github.io/content/publication/journal-article/index.md

 ---
-title: 'STCOcc: Sparse Spatial-Temporal Cascade Renovation for 3D Occupancy and Scene Flow Prediction'
+title: 'Semantic consistency reasoning for 3-D object detection in point clouds'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Wenwen Wei
+  - Ping Wei*
   - admin
-  - Ping Wei*
+  - Jialu Qin
-  - Shuaijia Chen
+  - Xiang Cheng
-  - Haoxuan Wang
+  - Meiqin Liu
-  - Ziyang Ren
+  - Nanning Zheng

 # Author notes (optional)
 author_notes:
   - 'Equal contribution'
   - 'Equal contribution'

-date: '2025-03-01T00:00:00Z'
+date: '2023-12-19T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2025-03-01T00:00:00Z'
+publishDate: '2023-12-19T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).